-For step sweep (the sweep points determined by the start frequency, stop frequency, and step respectively are f_1 , f_2 ,, f_n , f{n+1}), if the marker frequency setting is one of the sweep points values, the sync signal is TTL high level at the start of the sweep and will change to low level at the marker frequency point.
-If the set marker frequency is not equal to the value at the sweep point, the sync signal will change to low level at the sweep point which is closest to this marker frequency.
+For step sweep (the sweep points determined by the start frequency, stop frequency, and step respectively are $f_1, f_2, \ldots, f_n, f{n+1}\ldots$ ), if the marker frequency setting is one of the sweep points values, the sync signal is TTL high level at the start of the sweep and will change to low level at the marker frequency point.
+If the set marker frequency is not equal to the value at the sweep point, the sync signal will change to low level at the sweep point, the sync signal will change to low level at the sweep point which is closest to this marker frequency.